Avani Dias

-Avani Dias (born 15 November 1991) is a Sri Lankan Australian journalist and radio presenter.
-She is currently posted as the Australian Broadcasting Corporation (ABC)'s international foreign correspondent for South East Asia, based in New Delhi.
-Dias is perhaps best known for being the presenter of current affairs program Hack on youth radio station Triple J from 2020 to 2021, after succeeding Tom Tilley at the end of 2019.
+Avani Dias (born 15 November 1991) is an Australian journalist and radio presenter.
+She was the Australian Broadcasting Corporation (ABC)'s international foreign correspondent for South Asia, based in New Delhi until April 2024.
+She will join Four Corners as a reporter after returning to Australia.
+Dias presented the current affairs program Hack on youth radio station Triple J from 2020 to 2021, after succeeding Tom Tilley at the end of 2019.

 Raised in South Western Sydney, Dias completed her tertiary education at the University of Sydney, where she wrote for the student newspaper Honi Soit.
 In her early career, she worked at independent radio station FBi Radio and the online newspaper The New Daily whilst also working as a production assistant at the ABC.
 Dias received a cadetship at ABC News in 2015, becoming a video-journalist and later anchoring the Darwin 7PM News bulletin.

 Dias has won and been nominated for various journalistic awards, including Public Interest Award at the New South Wales Premier's Multicultural Communications Awards in 2019.

-Biography

 Early life and education

 Avani Dias was born on 15 November 1991, in Wattle Grove, New South Wales.
 Dias grew up in the south west of Sydney, Australia.
-The eldest of two siblings, Dias has one brother, Seth.
+The elder of two siblings, Dias has one brother, Seth.
 Dias' mother is also a journalist at the ABC.

 She completed her secondary schooling at Bankstown Grammar School in 2009, and completed her tertiary education at the University of Sydney.
 In early 2013, she was elected as one of ten editors for the university's student newspaper Honi Soit.